-How to Control Your Fleet Costs and Increase Performance
+How to Control Your Fleet Costs while Increasing Performance

 Increased maintenance and service costs have had a negative impact on commercial fleet operators.
-Add to that the need to comply with new emissions and fuel standards, as well as a shortage of trained technicians, and you have a situation in need of clarity.
+Add to that the need to comply with new emissions and fuel standards, as well as a shortage of trained technicians, and you have a chaotic situation in need of clarity.

-This eBook is designed to help companies can gain a comprehensive view of all of their fleet management and maintenance costs.
+This eBook is designed to help companies gain a comprehensive view of all of their fleet management and maintenance costs.
 It looks at some of the latest technologies in play, such as telematics, that offer a safer and more economical way to transport goods.
 You’ll also learn how to re-evaluate the Total Cost of Truck Fleet Ownership.

 Download this eBook to learn about these and other best practices in fleet maintenance and management.